Slithy-Toves/GPT-HTML/README.md

 # GPT-HTML
-I asked ChatGPT to write a web page for me.
+A friend asked me a math question and after I'd worked it out I wanted a more attractive presentation than what I'd scrawled with my pencil.
+I've been playing around with ChatGPT and I asked ChatGPT to write a web page for me.
+I know a bit about HTML but I didn't know about MathJax or how to embed SVG or the relative sizing of text.
+It was very much an iterative process.
 Explicit instructions were necessary to stop ChatGPT from making changes I didn't want.
-Eventually i had to work around the fact that the file became too long for a single prompt and response.
+Eventually I had to work around the fact that the file became too long for a single prompt and response.
+It was a very useful tool.